stephenslater/Crowd-Dynamics/docs/implementation.md

 Our project can be split up into multiple stages.

-### Video Processing Object Detection
+### 1. Object Detection

+For object detection, we must first process the video data.
-First, we read in the historical video records of the Science Center Plaza and turn our collected video into 1 hour chunks.
+We read in the historical video records of the Science Center Plaza and turn our collected video into 1 hour chunks.
 To do much of this processing, we use `ffmpeg`.
-In order to mitigate overhead, we store month of data as compressed video, which reduces the amount we have to store to 23.8 GM instead of 6 TB.
+In order to mitigate overhead, we store 1 month of data as compressed video, which reduces the amount we have to store to 23.8 GB instead of 6 TB (approximately 210 GB/day for 30 days).

-Store month of data as compressed video (23.8 GB instead of 6 TB)

-### Object Detection

 Once the video has been read in from the stream, we use a TensorFlow implementation of an object detection model to generate bounding boxes.
 In particular, we use a deep convolutional neural net using the Faster-RCNN architecture [1] for detecting people, bicycles, cars, and trucks.
 We used a pretrained model that was trained on Microsoft COCO [2], a dataset of common objects in context.
-The dataset is composed of a large number of images with a total of 91 unique objects with labels; however, we only care detecting pedestrians, so we only focus on detecting one class (person).
+The dataset is composed of a large number of images with a total of 91 unique objects with labels; however, we only care about detecting pedestrians, so we only focus on detecting one class (person).

 When feeding frames into the model, we initially considered processing video into tons of images, and then distributing those images, but we noted that processing uncompressed images is too slow, as EC2 instances are bottlenecked by network bandwidth.